mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/01_running_algorithms.rst

     run = ConvertUnits(InputWorkspace=run, Target='dSpacing')

 will execute the :ref:`algm-ConvertUnits` algorithm with the input workspace set as `run` and the target unit set to `dSpacing`.
 As the function is assigned to the run variable, the output replaces the input workspace.
-If a different variable were used the the output would have ended up in workspace name that matches that variable name.
+If a different variable were used then the output would have ended up in workspace name that matches that variable name.

 Keywords